memgraph/docs/docs/import-data/cypherl.md

 MATCH (u:Person), (v:Person) WHERE u.id = 104 AND v.id = 100 CREATE (u)-[:IS_FRIENDS_WITH]->(v);
 ```

-The first five queries create nodes for people and the rest of queries create relationships between nodes.
+The first five queries create nodes for people and the rest of the queries create
-After you have prepared your queries, you can import them through earlier metioned methods or drag and drop them into **Dataset** tab in Memgraph Lab.
+relationships between nodes.
+After you have prepared your queries, you can
+import them through earlier mentioned methods or drag and drop them using the
+**Dataset** tab in Memgraph Lab.

 ### Multiple types of nodes and relationships